gschaetz/gschaetz.github.io/DEPLOY.md

 # GitHub Pages Setup Guide

-Follow these steps to deploy your Schaetzkc LLC website to GitHub Pages:
+Follow these steps to deploy your SchaetzKC LLC website to GitHub Pages:

 ## 📋 Prerequisites